Hearing

 Audiology

 The Tri-Regional Infant Hearing Program contracts with local audiologists to provide hearing assessments for children referred from the program.
-These audiologists are trained and registered with the Ontario Infant Hearing Program and are provided with the necessary equipment to properly assess and monitor children with hearing loss following the protocols of the program.
+These audiologists are trained and registered with the Ontario Infant Hearing Program and are provided with the necessary equipment to properly assess and monitor children with hearing differences following the protocols of the program.

 Family Support Services

-Family Support Workers are available to families of children identified with permanent hearing loss to help with the process of accepting the hearing loss and dealing with its implications.
+Family Support Workers are available to families of children identified with permanent hearing differences to help with the process of accepting the hearing difference and dealing with its implications.
 They can provide counselling to families, investigate funding options for families needing financial support for hearing aids or other devices and help them to connect with other local services that can help to monitor and encourage their child’s development.

-Communication Development Services
+Language Development Services

 High Risk Monitoring